Lola Bunny: Honey Bunny

-The first character with the name "Honey Bunny" first appeared in the Bugs Bunny's Album comic book in 1953.
-That character was depicted as Bugs' cousin who is an explorer.
-The name was reused for a separate character intended as Bugs' love interest, who debuted in Bugs Bunny Comic Book #108 on November 15, 1966.
+A character named "Honey Bunny" first appeared in the Bugs Bunny's Album comic book in 1953.
+That character was depicted as Bugs' cousin, and was an explorer.
+The name was reused for a separate character intended as Bugs' love interest, who debuted in Bugs Bunny Comic Book number 108 on November 15, 1966.
 Robert McKimson designed the prototype version of the character with Phil DeLara redesigning Honey and using her as a semi-regular in the Looney Tunes Gold Key Comics in the 1960s.

 Honey's physical appearance varied over time.
-She was originally drawn with lop ears with a bow and pale yellow-tan fur.
-A female rabbit resembling this design appears at the end of the 1979 television special Bugs Bunny's Thanksgiving Diet.
+She was originally drawn with flopped-down ears, white bangs and pale yellow-tan fur.
+A female rabbit resembling this design appears at the end of the 1979 television special Bugs Bunny's Thanksgiving Diet albeit with the ears standing up.
 Later merchandise using the character depicted her as more closely resembling Bugs, with grey fur but a more visibly feminine model and clothing, which was used until the early 1990s.
 She also made several video game cameos such as The Bugs Bunny Crazy Castle, Bugs Bunny's Birthday Ball, and The Bugs Bunny Crazy Castle 2.
-Honey was also mentioned in the book Looney Tunes: The Official Visual Guide.
+Honey was also mentioned in the book Looney Tunes: The Ultimate Visual Guide.

-In the mid-1990s, Warner Bros. started working on Space Jam (1996).
-There were plans to feature Honey Bunny.
-Some artists commented that Honey looked too much like Bugs, and eventually created Lola Bunny as a replacement.
+When Warner Bros. began working on Space Jam in the mid-1990s, there were plans to feature Honey Bunny in her Bugs-like design.
+Some artists commented that Honey looked too much like him cross-dressing, and designed a potential replacement.
+This later design, named Lola Rabbit, was rejected as McDonald's, who had signed a contract with Warner Bros. to sell Space Jam-themed Happy Meal toys, felt that she looked too young to be paired up with Bugs romantically.
+The character was then redesigned and renamed to Lola Bunny.

-History